 "I knew it was complicated, but the doctors gave me the confidence and I put myself in their hands.
 Here at Social Security they did change my life completely because I was afraid to go out on the street and that people would see me; now that I came to this Hospital, my life changed, today I can go out into society, see myself as a normal person, my appearance changed", commented Guillermo Martínez.

 With the use of state-of-the-art technology such as a surgical microscope and a suture almost invisible to the human eye, images through the portable Doppler system and infrared cameras to closely monitor the life of the flaps after implantation, it has been possible to benefit an approximate of 50 to 100 patients each year.

-Dr. Alejandro Cruz Segura, the reconstructive plastic surgeon, said that microvascular skin, muscle and bone flaps have become the first choice for treatment of large defects of the face and neck, and the microsurgical technique contributes to the successful survival of them.
+Dr. Alejandro Cruz Segura, the reconstructive plastic surgeon, said that microvascular skin, muscle, and bone flaps have become the first choice for treatment of large defects of the face and neck, and the microsurgical technique contributes to their successful survival of them.

 This technique consists of performing an autotransplant from a distant site of the patient's body to another affected area, in which vessels, arteries, and nerves of approximately one millimeter in diameter are joined; with this, the flap continues to receive blood and does not die.